-A law suit has been initiated between the parents of a young woman with special needs, Rosa Smith, and the Washtenaw School District in Michigan.
-Rosa Smith, a young woman who suffers with cerebral palsy as well other health concerns, was berated and disciplined in unconvential and illegal maneuvers by a teacher within the Washtenaw School District.
+A lawsuit has been initiated between the parents of a young woman with special needs, Rosa Smith, and the Washtenaw School District in Michigan.
+Rosa Smith, a young woman who has cerebral palsy as well other health concerns, was berated and disciplined in unconventional and illegal maneuvers by a teacher within the Washtenaw School District.
 Some methods included having scalding coffee poured onto her legs as well as having her mouth taped shut.
 Smith, who suffers from seizures as well as speech impediments, was not able to voice her concerns to her parents or others.
 The situation was brought to light when text messages between the teacher involved and her mother revealed photos of Smith with tape over her mouth during school.

 This was not discipline, it was torture and cruel punishment.

-What we see in this law suit is a clear negligence by the school district to respond in a proper manner to the incidents involving not only this young woman, but other individuals who have experienced improper care within the district.
-This has been a reoccuring incident within the school and part of the pattern of abuse dating back to 2004.
+What we see in this lawsuit is clear negligence by the school district to respond in a proper manner to the incidents involving not only this young woman but other individuals who have experienced improper care within the district.
+This has been a reoccurring incident within the school and part of the pattern of abuse dating back to 2004.
 We all know that if the district is given a pass here, it will only continue to happen because conduct rewarded is conduct repeated.

 Conduct rewarded is conduct repeated.

 How much can you do before you have to ask for help?
 Trial lawyers bring cases like these to make a difference.
-Today, a company that is making a lot of money is not going to change their systems until they are forced to, it doesn't matter to them how many times it is reported.
+Today, a company that is making a lot of money is not going to change its systems until it is forced to; it doesn't matter to them how many times it is reported.
 That is not right, but that is why we are here for you.

 What do we want and need a daycare facility to have?

-2. Checks and balances within the system: If the sufficient training is not provided, we expect for this to be detected within the system.
+2. Checks and balances within the system: If sufficient training is not provided, we expect this to be detected within the system.
 With that, we believe that there should be systems in place in order to ensure smooth and sufficient operations.
-Unfortunately, due to the lack of checks and balances within the school district, this neglect issue wernt undetected as well as unfixed.
+Unfortunately, due to the lack of checks and balances within the school district, this neglect issue went undetected as well as unfixed.

-3. Constant supervision: Along with training, care workers should be knowledgable of the location of each of their subjects.
+3. Constant supervision: Along with training, care workers should be knowledgeable of the location of each of their subjects.
 Individuals should be constantly monitored and provided the attention that they demand and deserve

 4. Patience: All care workers should be expected to exhibit a level of patience within their roles as caregivers to both young children as well as special needs individuals.
 Both groups require a level of patience in order to be able to handle outbursts and misbehaviors in a dignified manner.